Leigh's Fiber Journal

 More Baby Knitting

-Once Dan's socks were finished, I wanted to knit a baby cardigan to match the hat I gave my DIL for Christmas.
+Once Dan's socks were finished, I wanted to knit a baby cardigan to match the hat I gave my daughter-in-law for Christmas.
 I wanted to use the same self-striping yarn with a solid, and found just the pattern in Debbie Bliss Celtic Knits.

 This is the from the Arygle Twinset on page 62, but I'm using the self-striping yarn instead of doing the stranded argyle knitting.
 It's a little quicker and will match the hat!
 Well, it won't match perfectly because the self stripes weren't intended to be worked over this many stitches.